AbdelazizNassif/apis-cucumber-testng-parallel-execution/README.md

 - Open terminal in the project folder
 - Run command mvn clean, mvn test

-# done:
+# The following features are implemented:
-- parallel execution of api tests on method level
+- parallel execution of api tests on method level using testng
-- Github actions
+- GitHub actions for running tests and artifact the test results
 - cucumber-testng parallel execution on scenarios level
 - cucumber-testng runner class

-# In progress:
-- cucumber tags
+- Running with the help of cucumber tags